 Many modern management strategies have since involved looking after the well-being of their employees to keep them motivated, and to keep the machine running smoothly.

-Leadership strategies on the other hand come from a more idealistic standpoint.
+Leadership strategies, on the other hand, come from a more idealistic standpoint.
 Because they stand at the helm of a group or organization and shape its vision and ideals, leaders seek to be innovative and inspiring.
-There is a danger of becoming alienated from employees, which is why constant communication is a must to keep leaders grounded and up-to-date on the goings on from every level.
+However, there is a danger of becoming alienated from employees, which is why constant, two-way communication is a must to keep leaders grounded and up-to-date on the goings on from every level.

-4. Why Do We Do What We Do?
+Why Leaders and Managers Do What They Do?

 The negative traits that are often associated with managers often stem from what is actually a very human response to fear.
 Any project or end-goal is filled with specific standards to be met, deadlines to be reached, and tasks to be accomplished.
 Having one of these things derailed could come with huge consequences and failure of reaching a goal.